For Patients and Families

 If you do not have cold or flu-like symptoms, you will continue to receive the care you need without change.
 If your child is hospitalized here and you have symptoms of fever or cough, please do not visit.
 The clinical staff and providers at Seattle Children’s are trained on the identification, isolation and treatment of this and other infectious diseases.

-To protect our patients, families and staff from a possible exposure to COVID-19, we currently allow only one primary caregiver to stay with or visit a patient.
+We currently allow only two primary caregivers to stay with or visit a patient.
 If you or your child are receiving inpatient care at Seattle Children’s, please tell your household contacts to follow these guidelines.

 In the midst of the pandemic, generous community members have reached out to Seattle Children’s offering help.
 We are so grateful for this outpouring of support.
 Learn more about ways to support our COVID-19 efforts, as well as our patients, families and staff.